sanikasurose/100-days-of-python/Day06/README.md

 - Intro to functions
 - While loops
 - Code Indentation standards
-- project completed on external website
+- Created "Escape the Maze" - a project integrating all the above concepts into one program on an external wesbite